Inclusive Education Master's Degree Program

 Stonehill's Inclusive Education Program challenges us to think differently, beyond the traditional model of school.
 We're creating ways to keep students in need of specialized instruction in the general education classroom.

-Graduate Education at Stonehill
+Graduate Teacher Education at Stonehill

-Stonehill College's graduate inclusive education programs aim to prepare knowledgeable, reflective, caring and flexible educators who embrace learning, scholarship, community and advocacy in their work.
+Stonehill College's graduate teacher education programs aim to prepare knowledgeable, reflective, caring and flexible educators who embrace learning, scholarship, community and advocacy in their work.
 Social justice and democratic education are at the center of our work and underpins all programs, courses and experiences.
 We believe education can disrupt systems and processes that perpetuate injustice and inequity and embrace diversity and individuality as strengths.

 We advance our mission by modeling the creation of democratic spaces in the graduate classroom that reflect equitable, accessible and inclusive learning environments where students' voices and perspectives help to shape the construction and the provision of their learning.